Andrettin/Wyrmsun/readme.txt

 * Status Effects
 - The duration of harmful status effect is now reduced semi-randomly depending on the levels of the caster and the target (if both are organic units).

+* User Interface
+- Increased the width of the map dropdown for the custom game menu, as some map names were too long for it.

 -----------------------------------------------------------------------
 - 5.2.4
 -----------------------------------------------------------------------